Feature request #5606

 Is there any way to eliminate this extra step by allowing a user to define the column types at import?

-#5 Updated by Karolina Alexiou about 5 years ago
+#5 Updated by Karolina Alexiou over 8 years ago

 The workflow would be to allow the user to force a data type for 1 or more columns.
 Basically I am thinking of adding another row to the UI when importing delimited text layer where the user would be able to select Int/Long/Float/Double/String or Autodetect(default).
 Right now there is autodetection, but it doesn't always work right.
 I could also see if there is some obvious improvement to be done in that.